yellowmessenger/documentation/docs/platform_concepts/growth/dashboards.md

 Here are the features of the insights dashboard:
-- You can create **Multiple Dashboards**.
-In this, each dashboard can include multiple widgets (reports).
+- You can create multiple dashboards, each of which can include multiple widgets (reports).
 - **Widgets** are the saved reports that are present on the [data explorer page](https://docs.yellow.ai/docs/platform_concepts/growth/dataexplorer/savedreportsactions#2-add-report-to-dashboard).
 The dashboard helps the analysts to add multiple widgets to the single page layout.
 - Widgets can be directly added to the Dashboard from the **data explorer**.